Nourm93/ai-email-intelligence-system/README.md

 ## License

-Choose a license before publishing if you want other people to reuse or modify the workflow.
-MIT is a common option for open-source example projects.
+This project is licensed under the MIT License.

+See the [LICENSE](LICENSE) file for details.

 ------------------------------------------------------------------------